Barbara Anderson, Head

 Professors: Anderson, Haar, Kaup, and LeHew

-Associate Professors: udek, Hiller-Connell, Honey, H. Kim, and Kozar
+Associate Professors: Dudek, Hiller-Connell, Honey, H. Kim, Kozar, and Orthel

 Emeritus Professors: Gatewood, McCullough, Slinkman, and Stowe